Skip to content

 Use version.tf file

-If a .tf file with the terraform constraints is included in the current directory, it should automatically download or switch to that terraform version.
+If a .tf file with the version constraints is included in the current directory, tfswitch should automatically download or switch to that terraform version.

-For example, the following should automatically switch terraform to the lastest version:
+For example, the following should automatically switch to the latest available version newer than 0.12.8:

 terraform {